Welcome! If you're looking for a really practical and insightful way to see several core coloured pencil techniques in action, you're in for a treat.

 To complete the door, I use Permanent Red pigment.
 But not just one layer - oh no, it needs three!
 These thin layers, worked across each other, ensure a smooth, even application that enhances the depth of color.

 Next, I bring in the magic - the white pencil.
-This might seem a bit unusual, but trust me on this - the white pencil is a game-changer.
+This might seem a bit unusual, but trust me on this - the white pencil makes all the difference.
 I use it to burnish the red, pressing the color into the paper.
 This not only solidifies the color but also gives it a certain vibrancy that stands out.

 Lastly, I add a top layer of red over the door surface.
 This acts as a final touch, enhancing the red finish and giving it a strong, yet even look.
 The result?
 A rich, deep, and compelling red door that takes your breath away.